intelops-dev/ebpf-network/README.md

 go mod tidy
 ```
 This will update the go.sum file with the latest checksums for all the modules used in your project.

+## headers

+These are the headers provided by Cilium ebpf library.

+* `bpf_helpers.h`: Defines helper functions provided by the kernel to eBPF programs, such as map lookup and modification, packet I/O operations, and synchronization primitives.

+* `bpf_endian.h`: Provides conversion functions for different endianness of the data, as the eBPF program runs on a different endianness than the user space program.

+* `bpf_core_read.h`: Provides functions for reading kernel data structures in eBPF programs, such as the sk_buff structure.

+* `bpf_core_write.h`: Provides functions for writing to kernel data structures in eBPF programs, such as setting the return value of a system call.

+* `bpf_debug.h`: Defines debugging helpers for eBPF programs, such as printing data and map contents.

+* `bpf_net_helpers.h`: Provides helper functions for network-related tasks, such as TCP connection tracking and DNS lookup.

+* `bpf_time_helpers.h`: Provides helper functions for timestamp and time conversion.

+These headers are included in the Cilium eBPF library and can be used in eBPF C programs to interact with the kernel and perform various tasks.